Cheiracanthium punctorium

 Cheiracanthium punctorium, one of several species commonly known as the yellow sac spider, is a spider found from central Europe to Central Asia.
 They reach a length of about 15 mm, and their bite can penetrate human skin; the bite has been compared to a wasp sting, perhaps a bit more severe, although susceptible persons can have stronger reactions, like nausea.

+Life style

 Females build an egg sac of about 4 cm in high grass.
 It opens below and is aggressively defended.

+Venom

-In Germany, where it is the only "seriously" venomous spider, it is a rare species, only known to occur in notable numbers in the Kaiserstuhl region, the hottest part of the country.
-Due to changing weather patterns, leading to increased aridity and less precipitation in some areas, this species spreads to more northern parts of Europe, e.g. Brandenburg, Germany, where the present trend is towards a climate more similar to the Central Asian steppes where C. punctorium is most numerous.
+Although its bite is harmless, it is considered the only "seriously" venomous spider in Germany, where it is a rare species, occurring chiefly in the southern half.
+Notable numbers are found in the Kaiserstuhl region, the hottest part of the country.

+Distribution

+There is evidence that the species is spreading in northeastern Germany, e.g. Brandenburg.
+The main reason is an increase in fallow, uncultivated land in these areas, though changing weather patterns leading to increased aridity and less precipitation may also play a role.
+C. punctorium is most numerous in the steppes of Central Asia.

+Taxonomy

 The genus Cheiracanthium was transferred from the Clubionidae to the Miturgidae, and then to the Cheiracanthiidae.